My first Alaska mountain goat taken August 12, 1966. I was actually sheep hunting.

 Another Great Goat Hunt

-My friends (L to R) Lyle Thompson, Don Dietz, Charles James and myself on a great weekend hunt for goats in '78.
+My friends (L to R) Lyle Thompson, Don Dietz, me and Charles James on a great weekend hunt for goats in '78.
 We walked down the railroad tracks from upper Trail Lake to Grand View and hunted that area.

 I took this photo while bow hunting goats in the Trail Creek Glacier area.
 Could have shot him easy.